Living Standard — Last Updated 5 December 2024

 Support in all current engines.

-2. If port is null, return the empty string.
+If query is either null or the empty string, return the empty string.

 Support in all current engines.